haiwera-silk-cd/magento-devdocs/guides/v2.3/graphql/reference/products.md

 See [Searches and pagination in GraphQL]({{ page.baseurl }}/graphql/search-pagination.html) for more information about the operators.

 Magento processes the attribute values specified in  a `ProductFilterInput` as  simple data types (strings, integers, booleans).
-However, returned attributes can be a different, complex, data type.
-For example, in a response, `price` is an object that contains a monetary value and a currency code.
+However, returned attributes can be a different, complex, data type. 例如， in a response, `price` is an object that contains a monetary value and a currency code.

 The following attributes can be used to create filters.
 See the [Response](#Response) section for information about each attribute.